AVEVA/CONNECT-data-services-developer-docs/content/communities/community-manage-shared-streams.md

 ## Namespace warning

 If you receive the following warning while sharing streams from a namespace into a community a namespace, you can resolve it by updating the Community Preferred Region setting to the appropriate region.
-For more information on this setting, see <xref:community-manage-preferred-region>.
+For more information on how to change this setting, see <xref:community-manage-preferred-region>.

 ![share stream warning](images/share-stream-warning.png)